CB4u—Intro to U.S. Customs Brokerage, Part 4: Documentation and Admissibility; Product Compliance and Marking Requirements

 - Other Labeling Requirements

-- Handling Goods Not Legally Marked (NLM)
+- Steps for Handling Goods Not Legally Marked (NLM)